Material Library Generator

 What the tool does:

-1. Delves through your folders for VMT (Valve Material Files)
+1. Delves through your game material folders for VMT (Valve Material Files) as well as the materials in your game's VPK (if using 3ds Max 2015+).

-2. Creates Materials based off of these VMTs
+2. Creates 3ds Max Materials based off of these VMTs

 3. Saves the Materials into libraries that can be reused at any time